 Kapi is a single vineyard plot situated in the upper part (150 - 180 m above sea level) of the southern slopes of Disznókő.
 A unique terroir with a volcanic, lighter clay soil containing a lot of rhyolite gravels.
 Kapi vineyard is planted with Furmint, the noblest and most ancient Tokaj variety.
 The Kapi vineyard has specific characteristics: the grapes ripen earlier here, the aszú berries develop very well, retaining an excellent acidity.

 Characteristics of the vintage

-The aszú berries were macerated uncrushed in actively fermenting must for 2 days.
+We started their skin contact on 6th November.
+Around 40% of the aszú berries were macerated uncrushed in actively fermenting must for 2 days, the rest was soaked into freshly fermented wine for 12 hours.
 After a long pressing, the fermentation took place in stainless steel vats and small barrels until the middle of December.
-The fermentation was much longer than usual.

-The wine was aged in oak barrels of 225 litres for two years with 25% of new oak.
-Bottled in May 2018.
+The wine was aged in oak barrels of 225 litres for two years with 25% of new Hungarian oak.
+Bottled in July 2020.
+5172 bottles were made.